Non-Elementary Complexities for Branching VASS, MELL, and Extensions: Concluding Remarks

-instead of logical weakening and logical contraction gives rise to two decidable variants, called respectively \emph{affine} linear logic (LLW) and \emph{contractive} linear logic (LLC).
+give rise to two decidable variants of LL.
+If we replace logical weakening~($\wn$W) by structural weakening~(W), we define \emph{affine} linear logic (LLW).
+If we similarly replace logical contraction~($\wn$C) by structural contraction~(C), we define \emph{contractive} linear logic (LLC).
 The sequent calculi for LLW and LLC also enjoy cut elimination and the subformula property for cut-free proofs.